Homepage look and feel

 Then:

-1. Check if your Custom CSS begins with this section:
+1. Check if your Custom CSS begins with a comment with General structure at the top:

-2. If it does, you're probably using our Support Theme.
+2. If it does, you're using our new Support Theme.
 You can follow any of the instructions below without making any adjustments.

 3. If it doesn't begin with that section, your knowledge base has a customized theme.
 You'll need to see if there's any CSS that includes .ko-homepage-top and adjust that CSS.
 You can use the instructions below as a guide, but you may need to make additional tweaks.